-When the veneers are complete, Dr. Brand or Dr. Stein will make sure that the surface of your teeth are clean and then bond each veneer to the affected teeth.
+When the veneers are complete, Dr. Brand or Dr. Stein will make sure that the surface of your teeth is clean and then bond each veneer to the affected teeth.
 After bonding the veneers, they will check your bite and make final adjustments to ensure that the veneers feel comfortable.
 You will leave our Chicago dentist office with a new beautiful smile.

 Porcelain Veneers FAQs